123Lookatme/docker_utility/README.md

 ___

 ##USE:
-If you do not want remember all docker commands, the following script making everything for you.
+If you dont want to remember all docker commands the following script making everything for you.
 It will:
 * Find image from local library or use remote one
 * Mount folders dirrectly in you project without additional commands
 * Create network, with specified name and sub-net, which obtain same sub-ip address after reboot